Princess Louise Dragoon Guards: Early 1900s

-The First World War
+First World War

-The 5th Princess Louise Dragoon Guards wouldn't be mobilized for service during the First World War but would by sending volunteers to help raise the 8th Canadian Mounted Rifles for service with the Canadian Expeditionary Force.
+The 5th Princess Louise Dragoon Guards were not mobilized for service during the First World War but sent volunteers to help raise the 8th Canadian Mounted Rifles for service with the Canadian Expeditionary Force.

-On 15 March 1915, the 8th Regiment, Canadian Mounted Rifles, CEF was authorized for service and on 8 October 1915, the regiment embarked for the United Kingdom.
-After its arrival in the UK, on 29 January 1916, its personnel were absorbed by the 39th Reserve Battalion and a draft was sent to the 4th Battalion, Canadian Mounted Rifles, CEF on the Western Front.
-This draft would serve with the rest of the 4th CMR at the Battle of Mont Sorrel in June 1916, which would later qualify the PLDG post-war for the battle honour Mount Sorrel.
+On 15 March 1915, the 8th Regiment, Canadian Mounted Rifles, CEF was authorized for service, and on 8 October 1915, the regiment embarked for the United Kingdom.
+After its arrival in the UK, on 29 January 1916, its personnel were absorbed by the 39th Reserve Battalion, and a draft was sent to the 4th Battalion, Canadian Mounted Rifles, CEF on the Western Front.
+This draft served with the rest of the 4th CMR at the Battle of Mont Sorrel in June 1916, which later qualified the PLDG post-war for the battle honour Mount Sorrel.
 On 8 December 1917, the 8th CMR was disbanded.

-1920s-1930s
+1920s–1930s

-As a result of the Otter Commission, on 15 March 1920, the regiment was Redesignated once again as The Princess Louise Dragoon Guards.
+As a result of the Otter Commission, on 15 March 1920, the regiment was redesignated once again as The Princess Louise Dragoon Guards.

-On 15 December 1936, as a result of the 1936 Canadian Militia Reorganization, The Princess Louise Dragoon Guards were Amalgamated with the 4th Hussars of Canada to become the 4th Princess Louise Dragoon Guards.
+On 15 December 1936, as a result of the 1936 Canadian Militia reorganization, The Princess Louise Dragoon Guards were amalgamated with the 4th Hussars of Canada to become the 4th Princess Louise Dragoon Guards.